Sunday afternoon NFL best bets against the spread

 Confidence Level: Moderate

-• Over the total is 13-4 in games Miami has played at home since the start of the 2016 season.
+• Over the total is 7-3 in games San Francisco has played at home since the start of last season.

-• The Dolphins weren’t as good as their 3-0 start, but they’re not as bad as their 0-2 record the past two weeks.
+• The 49ers have lost 12 straight October games, and they’re just 3-9 against the spread during that span.

 Confidence Level: High